-Heating & cooling contractors often wonder why their website doesn’t bring in as many leads as they hope for.
-Most of the time it is the result of low click volume which is a product of poor web design, codebase, and search engine optimization.
+Heating & cooling contractors often wonder why their HVAC website doesn’t bring in enough leads.
+Most of the time, it is the result of low click volume, a product of poor web design, codebase, and search engine optimization.
 But what about advertising?
 For contractors running PPC campaigns, the low click volume could originate from a poorly managed advertising strategy on Google, Facebook, or elsewhere.
-Despite these common occurrences there are instances in which traffic is coming in but leads are not.
+Despite these everyday occurrences, there are instances when traffic comes in, but leads don’t.
 In cases like this, the problem is with conversion rate optimization.
-If your website is frequently visited but is not converting those visitors into leads then there is work do be done.
-Here are some of the reasons websites don’t convert:
+If your website is frequently visited but is not converting those visitors into leads, here are some of the reasons websites don’t convert:

 Call To Action

 Every high conversion website has a clear and convincing call to action.
-There are too many websites that simply don’t have their basic information listed on the header and footer of their homepage.
+Unfortunately, there are too many websites that don’t have their basic information listed on the header and footer of their homepage.
 Every visitor should know who you are, where you are, and what you do.
 Those three things are non-negotiable.
-It is not enough however to simply list a phone number.
-The text must be sized correctly so that users can easily see it.
-You want the phone number to be big and in the face of the prospective customer.
+It is not enough, however, to list a phone number.
+A readable text size must appear so that users can easily see it.
+You want the phone number to read clearly for the prospective customer.
 You also want the phone number to be clickable on mobile devices by integrating click-to-call functionality.
-This way, mobile users can become leads with a simple click making it more convenient than ever to generate new clients online.
+This way, mobile users can become leads with a simple click making it more convenient to generate new clients online.

 An underrated factor in website conversion rates is personalization.
 What do we mean by that?
-Have you ever been to an HVAC website that has stock photos or low quality photos?
+Have you ever been to an HVAC website that has stock photos or low-quality photos?
 These kinds of images may currently be on your website.
 What you may not have considered is how a lack of personalization can impact conversions.
 Visitors who see personable contractors are more likely to call than those who see stock photos or images of angry-looking HVAC employees.
 This concept is more rooted in traditional marketing than digital marketing but the two merge in this instance.
-Consumers who have a level of comfort with the business are going to be more likely to engage with them which manifests itself in the form online leads for HVAC.
+Consumers who have a level of comfort with the business will be more likely to engage with them, which manifests itself in the form of online leads for HVAC.

 Site Speed Optimization